Intracranial hemorrhage: Traumatic

+Intracranial hemorrhages are broadly classified into intra-axial and extra-axial types, based on the location of the bleeding relative to the brain tissue.

-Types of intracranial hemorrhage are roughly grouped into intra-axial and extra-axial.
-Intra-axial hemorrhage is bleeding within the brain itself, or cerebral hemorrhage.
-This category includes intraparenchymal hemorrhage, or bleeding within the brain tissue, and intraventricular hemorrhage, bleeding within the brain's ventricles (particularly of premature infants).
-Intra-axial hemorrhages are more dangerous and harder to treat than extra-axial bleeds.
-Hemorrhagic parenchymal contusions and cerebral microhemorrhages are examples of traumatic intra-axial bleeds.
+Intra-axial hemorrhage refers to bleeding that occurs within the brain parenchyma or ventricular system.
+This category includes intraparenchymal hemorrhage, which involves bleeding directly into the brain tissue, and intraventricular hemorrhage, which involves bleeding into the brain’s ventricular system—commonly observed in premature infants.
+Intra-axial hemorrhages are generally associated with a poorer prognosis and are more challenging to manage than extra-axial hemorrhages.
+Traumatic forms of intra-axial hemorrhage include hemorrhagic parenchymal contusions and cerebral microhemorrhages.

-Extra-axial hemorrhage, bleeding that occurs within the skull but outside of the brain tissue, falls into three subtypes: epidural hematoma, subdural hematoma, and subarachnoid hemorrhage.
+Extra-axial hemorrhage occurs within the cranial vault but outside the brain tissue.
+It encompasses three main subtypes: epidural hematoma, subdural hematoma, and subarachnoid hemorrhage, each defined by the specific meningeal compartment in which the bleeding occurs.